EricZinda/Perplexity/docs/pxint/pxint0110ErrorsReportingAFailure.md

     ...

-            ReportError("A thing is not large")
+            ReportError(["thingNotLarge"])
 ~~~

-With that, if we run "A file is large" through the system with no large files, we'll get: "A thing is not large".
+With that (and the appropriate changes to `generate_message()`, if we run "A file is large" through the system with no large files, we'll get: "A thing is not large".
 This is the best we can do for now.

 The [next section](devhowtoConceptualFailures) will improve it to say "A file is not large" which is more clear.